hackbg/fadroma/doc/docs/ops.md

 However, in future versions of Fadroma, we aim to simplify it further.
 :::

-This system is intended to allow mixing and matching of deploy steps for composing more complex deployments.
+This system is intended to allow mixing and matching of operations for composing more complex deployments.

 When working on a complex distributed system in an append-only environment, the capability to define your operation procedures in smaller, composable steps, is invaluable.

-Let's break this down as we prepare to implement `deployContract`.
+Let's break this down as we prepare to implement `deployMyContract`.

 ## Import Fadroma

-The default export of Fadroma contains a collection of **deployment steps**.
+The default export of Fadroma contains a collection of **operations**.
 Those are functions that populate the **operation context** for performing a deployment action.